MicrosoftEdge/MSEdgeExplainers/Accessibility/ConfirmationOfAction/explainer.md

 #### Only plain text as input?

 Should the API allow for richer formatted text?
-Formatted text could provide hints for expressiveness and pronounciation (TTML and WebVTT are potential candidates).
+Formatted text could provide hints for expressiveness and pronunciation (TTML and WebVTT are potential candidates).

 What about supporting non-textual cues?
 We think other platform capabilities (like `<audio>.play()`) can be used to handle non-textual output, and that non-textual